cap-js/docs/cds/aspects.md

 ::: tip Advantages of that approach

-Not only does that approach allow clearer separation of concerns, and thus freedom of choice which combinations of aspects to pick for consumers, it also allows distributed ownership of such reuse aspects, as they don't depend on each others.
+Not only does that approach allow clearer separation of concerns, and thus freedom of choice on which combinations of aspects to pick for consumers, it also allows distributed ownership of such reuse aspects, as they don't depend on each other.

 :::